- Chikungunya infection is caused by a virus that spreads by mosquito bites from infected mosquitos.

-- a rash on your trunk (torso) and limbs, which can last for a week or more
+- a rash on your body (torso) and limbs, lasting for a week or more

 Sometimes your symptoms may be so mild that you don’t notice them.
-You’re likely to start feeling better within 1 to 2 weeks, but the joint pain and inflammation can last for months or even years.
+You’re likely to start feeling better within 1 to 2 weeks, but your joint pain and inflammation may last for months or even years.

 How is chikungunya diagnosed and treated?

 If you become unwell and have a high fever after travelling to a tropical destination, see your doctor.
-They will examine you and order a blood test to confirm whether you have chikungunya.
+They will examine you and may order a blood test to confirm whether you have chikungunya.
 Sometimes people with chikungunya are misdiagnosed as having another mosquito-borne illness, such as dengue fever, Ross River virus or Barmah Forest virus.

 There is no vaccine to prevent chikungunya.
 The only way to prevent infection is to avoid being bitten by mosquitoes.
-You can prevent infection by:
+You can reduce you chance of mosquito bites by:

 - closing windows and using insecticide sprays indoors

 - wearing light-coloured, long-sleeved shirts and long trousers